 The Terry Bison Ranch was first owned by FE Warren, the first Governor of Wyoming.
 He bought the 300,000-acre ranch from Charles H. Terry in 1881 and used it as his South headquarters for his Warren Livestock Company.
 Over the years it eventually landed in the hands of the Wyoming Stockgrowers Association and they divided up the land for individual sale.

-The company opened to the public in 1993.
-Ron Thiel originally bought the Terry Ranch in 1991 for the purpose of raising Bison.
-Dan Thiel, the son of Ronald and Janice thought it would be a great idea to start a company that would allow people to be able to get up close and personal to the “great North American Bison”.
-Of course after over 1 year of red tape “Jan Thiel Inc.,” dba Terry Bison Ranch Resort became a reality.
+Ron and Janice Thiel purchased 27,500 acres in 1991 and opened the company to the public in 1993.
+Ron originally intended it for the purpose of raising bison.
+Dan Thiel, the son of Ron and Janice thought it would be a great idea to start a company that would allow people to be able to "get up close and personal" to the great North American Bison.
+Of course, after over 1 year of red tape "Jan Thiel Inc.," dba Terry Bison Ranch Resort became a reality.

-Every year we try to make an improvement somewhere at the Ranch whether it’s a gazebo, a stone entrance into the ranch, or extra rooms at the Senator’s Steakhouse.
+Every year Dan tries to make improvements somewhere at the ranch whether it's a gazebo, a stone entrance into the ranch, or extra rooms at the Senator's Steakhouse.
 It seems there is always a need for something neat or cool.
-Grass, planters and flower boxes have all recently been added for beautification to the ranch.
-Behind the bunkhouse a large greenhouse was added one year to grow our own flowers and some vegetables.
-Don’t let me leave out the Chicken Bus too… This bus can be found by the train tracks and is a really cool feature, that can be moved and closed up to protect the chickens.
-“Tinker” the tinkered bison and the “Tin Can Cowboy” with his pack mule are also new additions.
-Don’t miss out on all the new things to come.
-Head out to see us and let us know what new features you like best when you visit.
+Grass, planters and flower boxes are arranged beautifully around the ranch.
+Don't let us leave out the Chicken Bus too....
+This bus can be found by the train tracks and is a really cool feature, that can be moved and closed up to protect the chickens.
+"Tinker" the tinkered bison and the "Tin Can Cowboy" with his pack mule are also recent additions.
+Don't miss out on all the new things to come.
+Head out to see us and let us know what new features you like best when you visit!

 At the Terry Bison Ranch; Guests, Employees and Animals are #1.